alovajs/alovajs.github.io/docs/contributing/02-become-core-member.md

 - A simpler file upload module that can automatically convert the incoming data format into a File object to implement a simpler file upload function.
 - Repeat request sending module, used for polling requests, browser tab switching requests, and browser focus requests to ensure the factuality of page data.
 - SSE request module, request module based on `EventSource`.
+- Request rate limiting middleware to control only N requests to be sent within a certain interval.
+[Refer to this discussion](https://github.com/alovajs/alova/discussions/205).

 ### Development tools